mlavin/django-selectable/docs/lookups.rst

 filters to be applied to the model queryset.
 The keys should be a string defining a field lookup and the value should be the value for the field lookup.
 Filters on the other hand are combined with AND.

-.. versionadded:: 0.3

-Prior to version 0.3 the model based lookups used a single string ``search_field``.
-This will continue to work in v0.3 but will raise a DeprecationWarning.
-This support will be removed in v0.4.

 User Lookup Example